Need to Know First Week

 Scheduling & Time Off

 Information on scheduling and timekeeping, including types of leave, how to request a leave, and other resources can be found on the VCH Intranet.

 To learn about leave entitlements and other benefits, you can access information for both union and excluded employees under “Compensation & Classification” on the VCH intranet.

-For employees who will be working shifts, Automated Shift Callout (ASC) is a tool used by Workforce Scheduling Services that automates the process of how relief shifts are offered and awarded to staff.
-Once you receive your VCH network account username and password, go to the VCH ASC Employee Portal to set up your contact preferences.
+For employees who will be working shifts, MySchedule is a tool that automates the process of how relief shifts are offered and awarded to staff.
+Once you receive your VCH network account username and password, go to MySchedule.vch.ca to log in and set up your contact preferences.

 Benefit Plans & Forms